lexiconhq/lexicon/documentation/docs/dedicated.md

 When someone navigates to your host which is running Prose, how will their request get routed to Prose?

-If you had exposed Prose directly on port 80—NOT recommended—and your host's domain name was `myproseserver.com`, then a user would navigate to `http://myproseserver.com` and be greeted with the GraphQL Playground.
+If you had exposed Prose directly on port 80—NOT recommended—and your host's domain name was `myproseserver.com`, then a user would navigate to `http://myproseserver.com` and be greeted with the [GraphiQL interface](https://www.graphql-yoga.com/docs/features/graphiql).

 However, a more common approach is to use a dedicated webserver, such as Nginx or Apache, that acts as a reverse-proxy.